oracle/oracle-database-operator/docs/sidb/README.md

 To build the pre-built database image for the Enterprise/Standard edition, follow these instructions: [Pre-built Database (prebuiltdb) Extension](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/prebuiltdb/README.md).

 #### XE Database
-To provision new Oracle Database Express Edition (XE) database, use the sample **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)** file.
+To provision a new Oracle Database Express Edition (XE) database, use the sample **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)** file.
 For example:

       kubectl apply -f singleinstancedatabase_express.yaml

-This command pulls the XE image uploaded on the [Oracle Container Registry](https://container-registry.oracle.com/).
+This command pulls the XE image available in [Oracle Container Registry](https://container-registry.oracle.com/).

 **Note:**
-- Provisioning Oracle Database express edition is supported for release 21c (21.3.0) only.
+- Provisioning Oracle Database Express Edition is supported for release 21c (21.3.0) only.
+Oracle Database Free replaces Oracle Database Express Edition.
 - For XE database, only single replica mode (i.e. `replicas: 1`) is supported.
-- For XE database, you **cannot change** the init parameters i.e. `cpuCount, processes, sgaTarget or pgaAggregateTarget`.
+- For XE database, you **cannot change** the init parameters, such as `cpuCount, processes, sgaTarget or pgaAggregateTarget`.

 #### Free Database
-To provision new Oracle Database Free database, use the sample **[config/samples/sidb/singleinstancedatabase_free.yaml](../../config/samples/sidb/singleinstancedatabase_free.yaml)** file.
+To provision new Oracle Database Free, use the sample **[config/samples/sidb/singleinstancedatabase_free.yaml](../../config/samples/sidb/singleinstancedatabase_free.yaml)** file.
 For example:

       kubectl apply -f singleinstancedatabase_free.yaml

+This command pulls the Free image available in [Oracle Container Registry](https://container-registry.oracle.com/).

+#### Free Lite Database
+To provision new Oracle Database Free Lite, use the sample **[config/samples/sidb/singleinstancedatabase_free-lite.yaml](../../config/samples/sidb/singleinstancedatabase_free-lite.yaml)** file.
+For example:

+      kubectl apply -f singleinstancedatabase_free-lite.yaml

-This command pulls the Free image uploaded on the [Oracle Container Registry](https://container-registry.oracle.com/).
+This command pulls the Free lite image available in [Oracle Container Registry](https://container-registry.oracle.com/).

 **Note:**
 - Provisioning Oracle Database Free is supported for release 23.3.0 and later releases.
-- For Free database, only single replica mode (i.e. `replicas: 1`) is supported.
+- For Free database, only single replica mode (such as `replicas: 1`) is supported.
-- For Free database, you **cannot change** the init parameters i.e. `cpuCount, processes, sgaTarget or pgaAggregateTarget`.
+- For Free database, you **cannot change** the init parameters.
+These include parameters such as `cpuCount, processes, sgaTarget or pgaAggregateTarget`.
-- Oracle Enterprise Manager Express (OEM Express) is not supported from release 23.3.0 and later releases.
+- Oracle Enterprise Manager Express (OEM Express) is not supported in release 23.3.0 and later releases.

+#### Oracle True Cache
+Oracle True Cache is an in-memory, consistent, and automatically managed cache for Oracle Database.
+To provision a True Cache instance for Oracle Free Database in Kubernetes, use the sample **[`config/samples/sidb/singleinstancedatabase_free-truecache.yaml`](../../config/samples/sidb/singleinstancedatabase_free-truecache.yaml)** file.
+For example

+      kubectl apply -f singleinstancedatabase_free-truecache.yaml

 #### Additional Information
-You are required to specify the database admin password secret in the corresponding YAML file.
-The default values mentioned in the `adminPassword.secretName` fields of [singleinstancedatabase_create.yaml](../../config/samples/sidb/singleinstancedatabase_create.yaml), [singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml), [singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml) and [singleinstancedatabse_free.yaml](../../config/samples/sidb/singleinstancedatabase_free.yaml) files are `db-admin-secret`, `prebuiltdb-admin-secret`, `xedb-admin-secret` and `free-admin-secret` respectively.
-You can create these secrets manually by using the sample command mentioned in the [Template YAML](#template-yaml) section.
-Alternatively, you can create these secrets by filling the passwords in the **[singleinstancedatabase_secrets.yaml](../../config/samples/sidb/singleinstancedatabase_secrets.yaml)** file and applying it using the command below:
+You are required to specify the database administrative user (admin) password Secret in the corresponding YAML file.
+The default values mentioned in the `adminPassword.secretName` fields of [`singleinstancedatabase_create.yaml`](../../config/samples/sidb/singleinstancedatabase_create.yaml), [`singleinstancedatabase_prebuiltdb.yaml`](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml), [`singleinstancedatabase_express.yaml`](../../config/samples/sidb/singleinstancedatabase_express.yaml) and [`singleinstancedatabse_free.yaml`](../../config/samples/sidb/singleinstancedatabase_free.yaml) files are `db-admin-secret`, `prebuiltdb-admin-secret`, `xedb-admin-secret` and `free-admin-secret` respectively.
+You can create these Secrets manually by using the sample command mentioned in the [`Template YAML`](#template-yaml) section.
+Alternatively, you can create these Secrets by filling in the passwords in the **[`singleinstancedatabase_secrets.yaml`](../../config/samples/sidb/singleinstancedatabase_secrets.yaml)** file and applying them using the following command:

 ```bash
 kubectl apply -f singleinstancedatabase_secrets.yaml